June 25

 Is Nonstick a Good Choice for a Skillet?

-Worst of all, the slipperiness of nonstick makes it difficult to build up fond--those browned bits of goodness that add flavor to your food.
+And, the slipperiness of nonstick makes it difficult to build up fond--those browned bits of goodness that add flavor to your food.

 A well-seasoned cast iron or carbon steel pan is almost as good as bona fide nonstick pan, and about 100,000 times more durable.